 We employ high quality staff both paid staff and voluntary staff.
 We will not just recruit anyone.
 We particularly take great pride in the number of highly motivated and dedicated staff and volunteers who have been employed with the organisation for many years.
 We "care" about our staff and team of committed, enthusiasm and reliable professionals who have made impact in the service industry with their trademark of exceptional leadership, team-building, professionalism and high interpersonal skills.

 Our executive and management team have many years experience working in the Health and Social Care Sector.
-Our team also consists of highly experienced Care Directors and Managers, Evaluation and Personnel and Assessment Executives, NVQ & Education and Training Managers and Advisers, Human Resources Team Leader and Personnel Assistants and our On-call and Out-of-hours who are always ready within the office from 5.30pm to 11:30pm to provide help and advice to Service Users.
+Our team also consists of highly experienced Care Directors and Managers, Evaluation and Personnel and Assessment Executives, NVQ & Education and Training Managers and Advisers, Human Resources Team Leader and Personnel Assistants and our On-call and Out-of-hours who are always ready within the office from 5.30pm to 11:30pm to provide help and advice to Service Users.

-Our policy and procedure have always been to listen, accommodate, support, empathise, sympathise and positively encourage our staff to develop new skills and contribute to their own career path through continuous professional development and training towards a life-long learning.
+and positively encourage our staff to develop new skills and contribute to their own career path through continuous professional development and training towards a life-long learning.

-In accordance with our policies, guidance and procedures our team of experienced Health and Social Care Advisers have continually received a comprehensive induction and full training including on how to offer teaching to Carers employed by Service Users or those wanting to get into the care profession.
-Some of the trainings available are on:
+In accordance with our policies, guidance and procedures our team of experienced Health and Social Care Advisers have continually received a comprehensive induction and full training including on how

 All of our staff members, volunteers and individual professional carers employed by Service Users have already achieved an NVQ Level II or higher qualifications ahead before 2006.